 Dew Cottage is one of two pretty restored barns recently mentioned in The Saturday Times.
 Along with Well Cottage and Neuadd Fach Farmhouse these form a collection of 3 wonderful holiday cottages on the edge of The Black Mountains in the eastern Brecon Beacons.
 All three properties are separate yet lend themselves well to larger parties but each cottage also makes a magical spot for a tranquil holiday.
 The properties have all retained their character with original oak beams, stone walls and wonderful oak floors.
 The location is quite breathtaking with glorious panoramic views down the valley to Crickhowell and the Gwyrne Fawr reservoir in one direction and Talgarth in the other.
 The properties are situated on the owner's 400-acre working farm where they keep sheep, rear pedigree Limousin cattle and breed Welsh Mountain ponies.
-Wonderful walks criss-cross the area and each property has it's own private outdoor space from which to appreciate the stunning scenery.

 Accommodation - Sleeps 5 in 2 Bedrooms